12 SaaS Billing Best Practices for Modern Teams

 Route usage events directly into billing rules that govern limits, overages, and credit consumption.
 Each event should be evaluated as it occurs, not batched or inferred later.

-Usage-based pricing only works when usage data flows continuously into billing rules.
+A usage-based billing model only works when usage data flows continuously into billing rules.
 Delays create gaps that surface as invoice disputes, manual adjustments, or mismatches between access and charges.

 Step 3: Close the Loop Between Billing and Product

 Feed billing state back into the product as events occur.
-Payments, renewals, cancellations, and failed payments update access without manual steps.
+Payments, renewals, cancellations, and failed payments should update access without manual steps.

 Step 4: Review Billing Changes on a Fixed Cadence